-China is a country that has been attracting Expats for decades.
-With its rich Culture, history, and economic growth, it’s no wonder that so many foreigners are drawn to this part of the world.
-However, adapting to a new Culture can be challenging, and it’s not always easy to tell when you’ve fully assimilated.
+China is a country that has been attracting expats for decades.
+With its rich culture, history, and economic growth, it’s no wonder that so many foreigners are drawn to this part of the world.
+However, adapting to a new culture can be challenging, and it’s not always easy to tell when you’ve fully assimilated.

 Let's delve into the six telltale signs that signify your complete adaptation to the Chinese way of life.

 However, once you’ve been in China for a while, you start to embrace the chaos.
 You become accustomed to the constant noise and hustle and bustle, and you start to see it as a part of the charm of this amazing country.
-Chinese Food

 However, for many foreigners, it can be intimidating.
 The flavors and textures can be very different from what they’re used to, and some people struggle to adapt.
-However, if you’ve fully assimilated to life in China, you’ve developed a taste for Chinese Food.
+However, if you’ve fully assimilated to life in China, you’ve developed a taste for Chinese food.

 You’ve learned to appreciate the variety of flavors and ingredients, and you’ve become a fan of some of the more unusual dishes.
-BargainingChina, Bargaining is a way of life.
-Whether you’re shopping in a market or negotiating a salary, it’s expected that you’ll haggle for a better deal.

-For many Expats, this can be a daunting prospect.
-However, if you’ve fully assimilated to life in China, you’ve mastered the art of Bargaining.
+For many expats, this can be a daunting prospect.
+However, if you’ve fully assimilated to life in China, you’ve mastered the art of bargaining.
 You know how to read the situation, and you’re confident in your ability to get a good price.

 It’s a great way to socialize with friends, let loose, and have some fun.
 However, for many foreigners, the idea of singing in front of strangers can be terrifying.
 If you’ve fully assimilated to life in China, you’ve developed a love for KTV.